-All projections incorporate the 2001 and 2007 population estimates, illustrated for the entire Fife area and three of the wards in Figure 3 to further illustrate the variety of local circumstances.
-Fife's pyramid shows a growing area with ageing, the postwar baby boom reaching age 60 in 2007.
-There are reductions among teenagers and those in their thirties showing an overall loss of families through migration.
+All projections incorporate the 2001 and 2007 population estimates, illustrated for the entire Fife area and three of the wards in Fig. 3 to further indicate the variety of local circumstances.
+Fife's pyramid shows a growing population with ageing, the postwar baby boom reaching age 60 in 2007.
+There are reductions among school-age children and those in their thirties showing an overall loss of families through migration.
 Dunfermline South is one of the larger, mainly urban, wards that has been growing steadily at most ages following substantial housing developments.
 Lochgelly & Cardenden contains two small towns and is a less populous and more rural area; it shows the variability between neighbouring ages which is characteristic of small populations.
 Finally, St Andrews is dominated by students in higher education who mostly arrive in their late teens from other parts of Scotland and further afield, and leave a few years later.

 The population estimate for mid-2001 is based largely on the Census of that year and can be considered more accurate than the 2007 population estimate which updates the census using registered births and deaths, and estimates of migration based on health patient re-registrations.
-The latter appear to capture a steady inflow of students to St Andrews but not to fully capture their outflow, leading to the increase in adults in their late twenties apparent in Figure 3.
+The latter appear to capture a steady inflow of students to St Andrews but not to fully capture their outflow, in spite of amendments made by GROS using Higher Education Statistics Agency data of student residence, leading to the increase in adults in their late twenties apparent in Fig. 3.
 This possible flaw in the quality of population estimates helps to understand some of the later results for this unusual ward.